arve0/master/thesis.md

   ](figures/regions_area_and_position.png) {#fig:regions}

-As specimen spots are pretty well arranged in rows and columns, calculating the specimen row and column position will lift the burden of labeling the scanned specimen by the user.
+As specimen spots are pretty well arranged in rows and columns, calculating the specimen row and column position lifts the burden of labeling the scanned specimen by the user.

 By looking at two fairly vertical columns of specimens, one can observe that